21 July 2017

 On successful completion of the course, a student should be able to demonstrate the ability to:

-Understand the ways in which current economic realities and policies in developing countries have different effects on men and women.
+Understand the ways in which current economic realities and policies in developing countries have different effects on women and men.

 Identify the connections between feminist theories and real life processes in developing countries.